Emergency medicine: Saudi Arabia

 In Saudi Arabia, the Certification of Emergency Medicine takes the four-year Saudi Board of Emergency Medicine (SBEM), which the Saudi Council accredits for Health Specialties (SCFHS).
 It requires passing the two-part exam: first and final part (written and oral) to obtain the SBEM certificate, equivalent to a doctorate.

 Switzerland

-Emergency medicine is still not recognised as a fully-fledged speciality in a country that has only recently grasped the importance of having an organised acute medical speciality (during the COVID-19 outbreak).
-Many attempts to organise the speciality have resulted in a subspecialists training pathway, but to this day, internal medicine, anesthesiology and surgery are still vocally opposed to an emergency medicine specialist title.
+Emergency medicine is still not recognised as a fully-fledged specialty in a country that has only recently grasped the importance of having an organised acute medical specialty (during the COVID-19 outbreak).
+Many attempts to organize the specialty have resulted in a subspecialists training pathway, but to this day, internal medicine, anesthesiology and surgery are still vocally opposed to an emergency medicine specialist title.

 United States

 Most programs are three years in duration, but some programs are four years long.
 There are several combined residencies offered with other programs, including family medicine, internal medicine and paediatrics.
-The US is well known for its excellence in emergency medicine residency programs, leading to some controversy about speciality certification.
+The US is well known for its excellence in emergency medicine residency programs, leading to some controversy about specialty certification.

 There are three ways to become board-certified in emergency medicine: